 How to check your fluids and change them

-Much like fuel, fluids keep your car running smoothly.
+Much like fuel, fluids keep your car running smoothly and are a key part of vehicle maintenance.
 While some fluids require regular changes, others need to be checked every 50,000 miles.
 Luckily, some fluids can be checked and refilled in the parking lot of your local gas station.
-For example, windshield wiper fluid is one of the first fluids to run low—but also one of the easiest to refill.
+For example, windshield wiper fluid is one of the first fluids to run low — but also one of the easiest to refill.
 Simply purchase a jug at your local gas station or auto shop, pour the fluid in the reservoir, and you’re on your way.

 Fluids like engine oil require routine maintenance but are easy to check yourself.
 Oil keeps your engine components spinning smoothly.
 While the exact mileage is often debated, it’s generally recommended to change your oil somewhere between 3,000 and 5,000 miles.
 Luckily, checking your oil is simple.
 Most vehicles have a dipstick that lets you check your levels.
 It’s essential to keep track of oil changes, as they’re an important component of vehicle performance.

-While transmission fluid, air conditioning fluid, power steering fluid, brake fluid, and coolant require less frequent check-ups, they’re also central components of any modern vehicle.
+While transmission fluid, air conditioning fluid, power steering fluid, brake fluid, and coolant require less frequent check-ups, they’re also central components of any modern vehicle and crucial for car maintenance.
 Generally speaking, these are fluids that should be inspected during any normal tune-up.
 However, it’s important to keep an eye on them.
 As usual, consult your manual to ensure you’re checking your fluid levels at necessary increments.
 And if you have any questions, be sure to consult a trusted mechanic.

 Roadside assistance coverage you can trust

-There are, however, some car issues you can’t anticipate.
-And, let’s be honest—sometimes we simply forget our jumper cables, or procrastinate on inflating our tires.
-That’s where Elephant’s modern Roadside Assistance Coverage comes in.
-This coverage helps our customers get fast, safe, and high-quality service when they need it the most.
+While we hope these instructions are helpful, there are some car issues you can’t anticipate.
+And, let’s be honest — sometimes we simply forget our jumper cables or procrastinate on inflating our tires.
+After all, car maintenance is often required when we least expect it.
+That’s where Elephant’s modern Real-time Roadside Assistance coverage comes in.
+This coverage helps our customers get fast, safe, and high-quality maintenance service when they need it the most.
 Whether you need help with a flat tire, a battery jump, or a top off of fuel, we’re here to help.
-Visit our website to learn more about our Roadside Assistance and our other services, or log in to your online account to add it to your plan!
+Visit our website to learn more about our Real-time Roadside Assistance and our other services, or log in to your online account to add it to your plan!